Scouting in Iowa: Early history (1910–1960)

-In 1918, the Marshalltown Council was founded, folding in 1919.

-In 1918, the Webster City Council was founded, folding in 1919.

-In 1918, the Red Oak Council was founded, folding in 1920.

-Recent history (1960-2010)
+Recent history (1960–2010)

-During the 1950s and 60s eastern Iowa was home to the Buffalo Bill Area Council (#176) spanning an area from Dubuque to Muscatine.
+During the 1950s and 1960s eastern Iowa was home to the Buffalo Bill Area Council (#176) spanning an area from Dubuque to Muscatine.
 The council office was located in Davenport.
 The summer camp, Camp Minneyata, was outside of Dixon on the Wapsipinicon River and featured a canoe base, swimming pool, and lodge hall.
 The Order of the Arrow Lodge was the "Golden Eagle" Lodge, No. 313.